 Did you get this working in the end ?

-As suggested in this post http://moodle.org/mod/forum/discuss.php?d=88626
+As suggested in this post http://moodle.org/mod/forum/discuss.php?d=88626, our solution consists of

 - a Perl script connects to AD LDAP and grabs all the records